UKHO/docs/using-github/coding-in-the-open.md

 #### Closed code

-You should keep some data and code closed, including:

-- keys and credentials
-- algorithms used to detect fraud
-- unreleased policy
-- Commercially sensitive
-- Intellectual Property not owned by UKHO
+Only a small number of well-defined situations justify keeping code closed.
+Per the [GDS guidance on when code should be open or closed](https://www.gov.uk/government/publications/open-source-guidance/when-code-should-be-open-or-closed) and the [MOD Defence Service Manual (Section 12)](https://www.digital.mod.uk/policy-rules-standards-and-guidance/service-manual/meet-the-standard), these are:

+- **Keys and credentials** – must always be kept separate and closed; use a secret management system
+- **Fraud detection algorithms** – keep the algorithm closed but separate from the code that uses it
+- **Unreleased policy** – keep closed only until the policy is announced; open as soon as possible thereafter
+- **SECRET or TOP SECRET content (MOD-specific)** – code that directly relates to classified systems or content at these markings must not be published
+- **Third-party intellectual property not licensed for open publication** – code, algorithms, or data owned by a vendor or third party where the licence does not permit open redistribution

+> **Note on "commercially sensitive" code:** Commercial sensitivity alone is **not** a valid reason under GDS or MOD guidance to keep code closed.
+If a team believes code is commercially sensitive, this must be assessed case-by-case with the product owner, security champion, and legal adviser.
+A clear and documented rationale must be provided — see [Providing a rationale for closed code](#providing-a-rationale-for-closed-code) below.

 These items will usually be identified early in the product lifecycle with support from your product owner and cyber security team.
-If you are unsure if your code should be open or closed then it is important to organize a session to work through this.
+If you are unsure if your code should be open or closed then it is important to organise a session to work through this.

 #### Open code